ignaspangonis/WordCounter/README.md

 5. Start the program by typing `./main` or `main`

 ## How do I use it?
-- Move the `.txt` file that you want to analyze to the program directory (exemplary `source.txt` is already in the directory).
+- Move the `.txt` file that you want to analyze to the program directory (an exemplary `source.txt`  file is already in the directory).
 Enter the file name (with the extension `.txt`).
 - *Voilà*, the process is done!
 Check the results in the `result.txt` file.